sukiletxe/sukiletxe.eu/posts/2018/01/28/syntax-trees-for-blind-people.md

 ## Conclusion

 I hope you have found this post helpful and informative.
-If you have any comments, send my an email or contact me through Twitter.
+If you have any comments, send me an e-mail or contact me through Twitter.
 At the time of writing, I haven't added the possibility to post comments yet, but if it's available when you read this, and if you prefer a more public comunication, post a comment.
 Also, contact me if you have any doubts, and I'll try to answer your questions.
 Thanks for reading!